 Phoenix Holdings's score of 79 is higher than 88% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Phoenix Holdings reported total carbon emissions of approximately 6,000,000 kg CO2e, comprising 2,111,000 kg CO2e from Scope 1, and 2,346,000 kg CO2e from Scope 3 emissions, with no reported Scope 2 emissions.
-In 2023, the total emissions were about 7,000,000 kg CO2e, with Scope 1 emissions at 2,433,000 kg CO2e and Scope 2 emissions at 3,856,000 kg CO2e.
-The company has set ambitious climate commitments, aiming for net zero emissions in its operations by 2025, which includes Scope 1 and 2 emissions from occupied premises and Scope 3 emissions from business travel.
-Additionally, Phoenix Holdings is committed to achieving net zero across its investment portfolio by 2050, with interim targets to reduce carbon intensity of listed equity and credit assets by 25% by 2025.
-The company is also part of the Science Based Targets initiative (SBTi), reinforcing its commitment to long-term sustainability goals.
+In 2024, Phoenix Holdings reported total carbon emissions of approximately 11,000,000 kg CO2e, comprising 2,111,000 kg CO2e from Scope 1, 0 kg CO2e from Scope 2, and 8,889,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions included significant contributions from business travel (2,310,000 kg CO2e) and employee commuting (4,507,000 kg CO2e).
+In 2023, the total emissions were about 11,000,000 kg CO2e, with Scope 1 emissions at 2,433,000 kg CO2e and Scope 2 emissions at 3,856,000 kg CO2e.
+Phoenix Holdings has set ambitious climate commitments, aiming for net zero carbon operations by 2025, which encompasses Scope 1 and 2 emissions from occupied premises and Scope 3 emissions from business travel.
+Additionally, the company is targeting a 50% reduction in emissions by 2030, covering all scopes.
+They are also committed to achieving net zero in their investment portfolio by 2050, with interim targets to guide their progress.
+The company has committed to reducing the carbon intensity of its listed equity and credit assets by 25% by 2025, where they exercise influence and control.
+These targets are part of a broader strategy to align with the Science Based Targets initiative (SBTi) and demonstrate their commitment to sustainable practices within the financial sector.

 Access structured emissions data, company-specific emission factors, and source documents